Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

 Medtronic's corporate tax rate, now at around 18 percent, won't change much, Ishrak said.

-The merger of Medtronic, the world's largest stand-alone medical device maker with a market value of over $60 billion, and Covidien, a maker of devices used in a range of surgical procedures, will create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co (JNJ.N).
+The merger of Medtronic, the world's largest stand-alone medical device maker, and Covidien, a maker of devices used in a range of surgical procedures, will create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co (JNJ.N).

 It broadens Medtronic's scope beyond its array of heart devices, spinal implants, insulin pumps and other products into areas such as weight-loss surgery and laparoscopic procedures.
 The expansion should allow it to better compete for business from hospitals, particularly in the United States where healthcare reform efforts and shrinking government reimbursement for medical procedures has kept pressure on device pricing.